thomasjohnkane/snooze/README.md

 ### Setting the prune age

-By default the package will prune sent and cancelled messages that were sent/cancelled more than 30 days ago.
+The package can prune sent and cancelled messages that were sent/cancelled more than x days ago.
 You can configure this using the `SCHEDULED_NOTIFICATION_PRUNE_AGE` environment variable or in the `snooze.php` config file (unit is days).
-You can also disable pruning completely by setting the value to `null`
+This feature is turned off by default.

 #### Detailed Examples